 Unlike striking up a conversation with a total stranger, your social circle isn’t something that you should be prepared to crash and burn with.
 If you go around hitting on every woman you find even remotely attractive you’ll find that your new network falls apart pretty quickly, even if you’re successful.
 Take your time and consider your options carefully.

 If you’re half intelligent you should have figured out whose available and whose not.
 You should have also had the opportunity to see who you have the best connection with and test the water with a little mild flirting.
 Decide exactly who it is that you’re most attracted to and don’t allow yourself to become distracted by several women at the same time.

 When I say take your time I don’t mean to the extreme.
 You snooze you lose.
 Things move more slowly in your social circle than if you approach a stranger in a bar.
 However, if you wait too long for the perfect moment then you’ll probably end up in the dreaded friends zone.

 Sooner or later you have to grow some balls and let the woman you like know that you like her.
 Invite her out for a drink sometime, just the two of you.
 You should find that your success rate for getting a date together is much higher in your social circle than outside it.
 This is because the women in your social circle know you better and feel more comfortable with you.

 Want to get your dating life handled?Sebastian Callow is a personal dating coach for men in London.
 Unlike other dating services he provides a practical, real-life coaching experience that actually involves meeting and interacting with women in everyday situations.
-If you're unhappy with your dating life and you're hungry for change, personal coaching could be exactly what you need.
+Sebastian helps men develop the comfort and ease to express themselves with raw honesty.
+If you're unhappy with your dating life and you're hungry for change, the Personal Coaching Course could be exactly what you need.